Download

 A Guidebook for Training Brains,

-Not Replacing Them
+Not Replacing Them with AI

 Rethinking AI in Higher Education

-AI can write essays, solve problems, and produce polished work.
-So what's left for students to learn?
+AI can write essays, solve problems, and produce work.

 MIT researchers found that heavy AI users showed significantly weaker neural connectivity than independent writers.
 After four months, they performed measurably worse on cognitive tests.